SAJAD-net/Just-For-Fun/README.md

-#--> This is Just-For-Fun
+# Just-For-Fun

-#--> These are exercises that I wrote for different people.
+### These are exercises that I wrote for different people.
 I put themhere so that others can use them.

 my email : sajadsajad.sch@gmail.com